TezosTaqueria/taqueria/taqueria-plugin-taquito/README.md

 The target networks, sandboxes, and environments are configured in the Taqueria project's `config.json` file.
 For additional information on configuring network, documentation can be found [here](/docs/config/networks/)

+> ### :page_with_curl: Note
+> Network environments have the notion of Taqueria Operator Account.
+This account is meant to be used internally and it is generated for you if it doesn't already exist.
+Instructions on how to fund the account is provided by the `taq` binary when the account is first generated

 ##  The `taq originate` task

 Basic usage is: